Why a new building?

 The New Life and Mind Building

-Following its closure, the ‘Tinbergen Long Term Solution Working Group’ considered the future of the Tinbergen Building.
-Following a detailed consultation process and appraisal of available options, it was decided that demolition and replacement of the building delivers better value for the University than refurbishment of the existing building frame.
-In return for a small cost premium, a new-build delivers materially greater benefit in terms of the quality, functionality and flexibility of the resulting space – which will be purpose-designed for 21st-century science and, crucially, completely free of asbestos.
+Following its closure, a ‘Tinbergen Long-term Solution Working Group’ considered the future of the Tinbergen Building.
+Following a detailed consultation process and appraisal of available options, it was decided that demolition and replacement of the building would deliver better value for the University than an attempt to refurbish the existing building frame.
+In return for a small cost premium, a new-build would deliver materially greater benefits in terms of the quality, functionality and flexibility of the resulting space – which could be purpose-designed for 21st-century science and, crucially, built completely free of asbestos.

-The new Life and Mind Building will transform the relationship between the biological and psychological sciences.
-The building will provide innovative facilities for teaching and research, which will enable Oxford to train a new generation of scientists, who in turn will help us to address critical global challenges.
+The concept of a new Life and Mind Building emerged and work got underway before the end of 2019.
+The building is set to transform the relationship between the biological and psychological sciences.
+It will provide innovative facilities for teaching and research that will enable Oxford to train a new generation of scientists, who will be equipped to help us address critical global challenges.

 Architect's rendering of the entrance to the Life and Mind Building from South Parks Road.